 More typical when a drain fails to run off properly is a lack of available pitch.
 That means that when the line was originally installed there was not enough difference in elevations from the building to the point of the connection to the public sewer for the drain to work properly by gravity.

-Instead of addressing the problem at that time, contractors frequently intentionally install the house sewer with sections of it backpitched.
+Instead of addressing the problem at that time, contractors frequently mistakenly or intentionally install the house sewer with sections of it backpitched.
 Such a drain can in some instances function for years, slowly building up grease and debris, until frequent cleanings are required.

 If there is not an adequate difference in the elevations from where the drain exits the building to where it connects to the public sewer there are two solutions.
 One solution is to raise the house drain inside the building to create enough of a difference in the elevations.
 If raising the house drain is not feasible, the second solution is to install an ejector pump to pump the waste water from the house drain to a higher elevation.
 The house sewer can then be raised, with proper pitch, to accept the flow of wastewater form the pump.

 In both of the above cases the house sewer must be replaced from the inside front of the house to at least the point where proper pitch can be obtained.
 In short, a spot sewer repair is unlikely to correct a lack of slope on your sewer line.

-Sewer gas smell inside a house
+4. Sewer gas smell inside a house

 Simply replacing the trap covers or tightening the existing trap covers will solve the problem.
 In some cases when a house is left unoccupied for awhile the trap may dry out.
 Just opening a faucet and running some water down a drain will fill the trap and solve the problem.

 A final word of advice about sewer problems

 Sewer work is a specialty field within the plumbing industry itself.
-It is not legally or best performed by sewer cleaners or handymen.
+It is not legally allowed, or best performed by sewer cleaners or handymen.
 Likewise those with a lack of experience, expertise, licensing, or insurance should not be trusted to perform sewer repair or replacement work.

-Only highly skilled, licensed, and insured sewer contractors should be entrusted to analyze, understand, and undertake corrective work for house sewer problems.
+Only highly skilled, licensed, and insured sewer contractors should be entrusted to analyze, understand, and undertake corrective work for your house sewer problems.
 Being a sewer contractor is a specialty field within the licensed plumbing industry.